 The Fairview Park City Schools is a top-performing, award-winning district serving students within the Fairview Park community in grades Pre-K through 12.
-With more than 2000 students, the district is committed to increasing student achievement through 21st-century learning tools, including a One-to-One Technology Initiative.
+With approximately 1,800 students, the district is committed to increasing student achievement through 21st-century learning tools, including a one-to-one Technology Initiative.
 Comprised of four innovative learning facilities including the Early Education Center, Gilles-Sweet Elementary School, Mayer Middle School and Fairview High School – students are provided with rigorous and diverse educational opportunities from daycare to diploma.

 Fairview Park City Schools Overview

 - At Fairview Park City Schools, our mission is to provide our students with The Fairview Advantage, a framework for student success, by delivering exceptional services and academic programs that challenge the mind and instill the joy of learning and responsible citizenship.
 With that came the development of a Strategic Plan with the key goals of Learning, Readiness, Resources, and Engagement.

 - The District was selected to be one of more than 100 school districts across the country (and one of only two from the state of Ohio) to partner with Summit Personalized Learning, a free program that provides teachers and schools with the resources they need to bring personalized learning into their classroom.
 School leaders applied for the program because the district shares a common vision with Summit Basecamp: students should be at the center of learning.

 - We prepare our students for a world of problem solving, communication, collaboration and analysis by using state-of-the-art technology in our classrooms.
 More than 850 iPads and 900 Chromebooks are distributed as part of the district’s ongoing one-to-one technology initiative which provides devices for all students.